informalsystems/hermes/guide/src/tutorials/local-chains/start-local-chains.md

 ```

-> __NOTE__: If you have any `Docker` containers running that might be using the same ports as `gaiad` (e.g. port 26657 or port 9090), please ensure you stop them first before proceeding to the next step.
+> __NOTE__: If you have any `Docker` containers running that might be using the same ports as `gaiad` (e.g. port 27010-27012), please ensure you stop them first before proceeding to the next step.

 Finally, start the chains with the `start` command.